TheFes/cheapest-energy-hours/documentation/1-source_sensor.md

 #### OMIE

-This template sensor converts the data in from the `omie` integration to a format which can be used by the macro.
+This template sensor converts the data from the `omie` integration to a format which can be used by the macro.
 Replace `sensor.omie_spot_price_es` (4 times) in the yaml code below with the entity_id used by you, and place this code in your configuration.yaml

 ```yaml